wp-plugins/stageshow/tags/2.2.2/readme.txt

 = 2.2.2 (16/09/2013) =
 * Bug Fix: Sales not logged to Database
 * Bug Fix: JS onchange for some SELECT and INPUT HTML elements has function name omitted
-* Bug Fix: Templates not copies if destination file exists and is readonly
+* Bug Fix: Templates not copied if destination file exists and is readonly
 * Bug Fix: Summary Email generated when Checkout selected
 * Purchaser name from PayPal split into FirstName and LastName